flenniken/statictea/docs/readjson.md

 # readJsonFile

-Read a json file and return the variables in a dictionary value.
+Read a json file and return the parsed data in a value object or return a warning.
+A warning is returned when the root object is not a dictionary.

 ```nim
 proc readJsonFile(filename: string): ValueOr